Rory-Mac/personal-website/Low-Level Programming/Multiprocessing.markdown

 ---
 layout: narrow
-title: Concurrency
+title: Multiprocessing
 ---
-<h3>Concurrency</h3>
+<h4>Multiprocessing</h4>
-<p>Random Access Memory (RAM) exists a stack of registers (individual memory units) with read and write access.
-From an n-bit register we can read
+<p>Multiprocessing is the simultaneous execution of tasks.
+Parallelism and concurrency are means of multiprocessing.
+Parallelism involves
-an n-bit value or write an n-bit value.
-Registers may contain raw data or an instruction.
-Instructions instruct a processor to read data from a set of registers, run a computation on that data, and write that computed data to a register.
-A processor executes one instruction at a time, thus creating a thread of execution.
-Context switching between different segments of memory can give the impression to a user of multiple threads of execution happening at once, this is called concurrency.
-Alternatively, multiple processors can exist, with multiple corresponding threads of execution that don't just give the impression of simultaneous execution, but actually execute simultaneously.</p>
+multiple processing cores processing tasks simultaneously, whilst concurrency involves processing cores context switching between multiple tasks at a fast enough rate to give the impression of simultaneous execution.
+Execution refers to a processors fetch-decode-execute cycle by which it processes instructions.
+The set of sequences of instructions processed by a concurrent processor are referred to as threads, threads of execution.</p>
 <p><img src="/Assets/images/thread_DFA.png" width="50%" height="50%"></p>
-<p>A process is an instance of a program running on computer hardware.
-A scheduler is special system software that 'schedules' processes, i.e it
+<p>A scheduler is a type of system software that schedules the runtime of processes and manages threads of execution between them.
+Programs are loaded from
-manages threads of execution.
-Programs are loaded from non-volatile secondary memory into a 'ready queue' of processes in volatile memory.
+non-volatile secondary memory into a 'ready queue' of processes in volatile memory.
 The scheduler is responsible for the above transformations, and will dequeue the process into a running state, and enqueue the process into a blocked state if the process is awaiting an I/O resource to become unblocked.
 When the I/O device responds, the process returns to the ready queue.
-A process may jump straight from running to ready in the case the scheduler picks another process (a timeout), to ensure a desirable time allocation of hardware resources to processes.</p>
+A process may jump straight from running to ready in the case the scheduler picks another process (a timeout), to ensure a desirable time allocation of hardware resources to processes.
-<p>A dispatcher is special system software that manages the thread of execution within the process selected to enter runtime by the scheduler.
+A dispatcher is special system software that manages the thread of execution within the process selected to enter runtime by the scheduler.
 This includes the handling of context switches.</p>
 <p>Threads have their own stack (local volatile memory space for storing data) and a shared stack (for global versus local variables).
 This can lead to
     data races when multiple threads attempt to manipulate the same data registers concurrently.</p>
 <p><img src="/Assets/images/critical_section.png" width="50%" height="50%"></p>